Blizarre/wikiofbabel/README.md

 All the possible wiki pages exist.
 If they haven't been "materialized" yet, ChatGPT will be used to generate it, using context from the rest of the wiki (from a Postgres Full Text Search).
 It will also add internal links and citations, just like the real thing!

 It is not meant to be taken seriously, and was hacked to test [Claude.ai](https://claude.ai/) on a Sunday morning.
 The verdict: It's not quite there yet, but as usual with LLMs, it gives you a good starting point.
-It was really fun to write, but it is nothing more than a PoC.
-You wouldn't release that to the open internet!
+It was really fun to write, but it is nothing more than a PoC. **You don't want to run this on the open internet!**.

-**If google or one of the AI crawler finds this service on the open internet, you will add another billion dollar to OpenAI's valuation!
-And it will come from your pocket.**

 I could imagine that it could be useful for world-building?